 Make sure everyone on your holiday shopping list hears from you during this holiday season.
 Think of anyone you may have forgotten and set aside some time to reach out.
 The best gift you may be able to give is to break someone’s isolation as winter sets in.

 Mental health and the holidays can bring on bouts of sadness.
 Holiday depression isn’t a new phenomenon.
 Many people are prone to seasonal affective disorder (SAD), and regularly feel “down” this time of year.

-Stress from busy holiday or end-of-year activities contributes to this, as well as enhanced feelings of loss.
+Stress from busy holidays or end-of-year activities contributes to this, as well as enhanced feelings of loss.
 People who have lost loved ones throughout the year feel renewed pain when they realize this is their first Christmas without someone special.
-With the pandemic claiming so many vulnerable people, we know a lot of us will have some tough times during the holidays this year.
+We know a lot of us will have some tough times during the holidays this year.

 SAD is when depression is regularly focused around a particular time of year; if someone feels depression during a particular time frame for more than 2 years in a row, they may have Seasonal Affective Disorder.
 Some people are more prone to this in the winter because of shorter days with less sunlight, or reduced activity due to winter weather.

 Depression signs might include:

 - Unusual weight loss or gain, or change in appetite

 - Inability to sleep, or oversleeping frequently